praton1729/easyshell/README.md

 # EasyShell

 EasyShell is a lightweight shell implementation designed to be embedded into any CLI application as a bootstrapping layer.
+It is extendable with user-defined commands and supports some basic built-in commands.

 ## Requirements